 While they may have faded from the teen fiction world in recent years, vampire novels have always dominated genre literature and haven’t really gone away.
-The Strain trilogy by Guillermo del Toro and Chuck Hogan has had incredible success in recent years, selling millions of copies and launching a hit TV show.
+The Strain trilogy by Guillermo del Toro and Chuck Hogan has had incredible success in recent years, selling millions of copies and enjoying a small screen adaptation.
 Readers just want a good story, no matter what it’s about and vampires just happen to be the kind of creature and fictional device that can apply to almost any kind of storytelling.

 Vampires, in a sense, are an all-purpose metaphor.
 That may be the key to their longevity more than anything else.
 Sex, death, addiction, obsession, age and nostalgia, all of these things can be intimately explored through vampire fiction.
 But that doesn’t mean that we don’t see oversaturation in the sub-genre.
 Of course we do.

 To some degree, that kind of oversaturation is inevitable.
-When one thing is successful, everyone will try to imitate that success.
+When something is successful, everyone will try to imitate that success.
 That’s why so many excellent vampire stories don’t wind up reaching the audience that they truly deserve.
-It’s not because they’re bad or even because they don’t win over the critics.
+It’s not because said books are bad or even because they don’t win over the critics.
 People don’t pay nearly as much attention to book reviews as they do to movies, so that barely factors in.
 It’s simply that when readers notice one big franchise, they usually won’t notice some of the things around it, even the ones that may be more worthy of readership and praise.

 Already Dead by Charlie Huston